If your time is short:

 Stage 3 – Process Verification: Recommendations and Expectations

-The main objective of process verification is the process remain in a validated state during commercial manufacture.
+The main objective of process verification is for the process to remain in a validated state during commercial manufacture.

 - Adherence to cGMP processes and principles will be critical in identifying areas of variability that need to be analyzed and/or corrected.